Null logo

 Operational guidance for integrating Lens into production and audit-sensitive workflows.

 • Parse structured JSON.
-Lens returns a top-level AIR object and integrity block.
+Lens returns a top-level record object and integrity block.
 Integrate against the JSON contract directly.

-• Bounded intent reduction.
-Long-form instructions are reduced into a compact AIR while preserving explicit domains from the input.
+• Bounded scope capture.
+Long-form instructions are captured into a compact record while preserving the requested resources, tasks, events, and requirements from the input.

 • Independent verification.
 Customers may verify responses locally using the published Lens public key.
 Verification does not require sending the output back to Null.

 • Operational handling.
 Retry once on transient failures with exponential backoff.
-If a response is malformed or fails verification, do not use it downstream.
+If a response is malformed or fails verification, do not use it with agents, tools, or workflow steps.

 • Performance profile.
 Typical latency ranges from 1–4 seconds depending on infrastructure, isolation, and deployment configuration.